-REQUIRED ASSIGNMENTS:

-Those auditing or taking the course for Professional Education/Training are expected to attend and participate in all class sessions and encouraged (though not required) to read the texts above.
-Assignments below pertain only to those taking the course for credit.
+REQUIRED ASSIGNMENTS: Those auditing or taking the course for Professional Education/Training are expected to attend and participate in all class sessions and encouraged (though not required) to read the texts above.
+Assignments below pertain only to those taking the course for 2 graduate credits.